Kenss12345/Portafolio/README.md

 ```
 npm install
 ```
-3. Start the develpoment server:
+3. Start the development server:
 ```
 npm run dev
 ```

-> **Important Notice:**
+## **License & Legal Notice**

-> This project is licensed under the [MIT License](https://opensource.org/licenses/mit).
+This project is based on a template originally created by [Oscar Hernandez](https://github.com/gothsec) and is licensed under the [MIT License](https://opensource.org/licenses/mit).

-> According to the license terms, any redistribution (including compiled or modified versions), you **must** retain the original copyright
-> notice and the full license text.
-Copyright © 2025 Oscar Hernandez.
-All rights reserved.
+**Original Template Copyright:** © 2025 Oscar Hernandez
+**Personal Content Copyright:** © 2025 Kenss Lin Kadú Hilario Castro

+**MIT License Requirements:**
+- The original copyright notice must be retained
+- The license text must be included in all copies
+- Attribution to the original author must be maintained

+**Usage:** You may use, modify, and distribute this code according to MIT License terms, provided you:
+1. Include the original copyright notice
+2. Include the license text
+3. Provide appropriate attribution